Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical

 \section{Conclusions}

-Nature and biological organisms have been a source of inspiration of many optimization algorithms.
-During the last years, this family of solvers has grown considerably in size, achieving unseen levels of diversity in regards to their source of inspiration.
+Nature and biological organisms have been a source of inspiration for many optimization algorithms.
+During the last few years, this family of solvers has grown considerably in size, achieving unseen levels of diversity about their source of inspiration.
 This explosion of literature has made it difficult for the community to appraise the general trajectory followed by the field, which is a necessary step towards identifying research trends and challenges of scientific value and practical impact.
 Some efforts have been dedicated so far towards classifying the state of the art on nature- and bio-inspired optimization in a taxonomy with well-defined criteria, allowing researchers to classify existing algorithms and newly proposed schemes.
-Unfortunately, the few attempts at furnishing this desired taxonomy have not succeeded through the years, relying mostly on the source of inspiration (\emph{metaphor}) or in taxonomies with narrow algorithmic coverage.

-In this work, we have reviewed more than three hundred nature- and bio-inspired algorithms, and classified them in two taxonomies that group the different proposals in categories and subcategories.
-The first proposed taxonomy considers its source of inspiration, whereas the second taxonomy discriminates among algorithm by their algorithmic behavior, namely, by the procedure by which new candidate solutions to the optimization problem are generated.
-Remarkably, our second taxonomy leaves aside any aspect related to the source of inspiration behind the design of the algorithm to strictly focus on algorithmic aspects of its search procedure.
-We have provided clear descriptions of the classification criterion, illustrative examples and an enumeration of the reviewed nature- and bio-inspired approaches that fall within each of the categories of both proposed taxonomies.